MillerHollinger/Random/README.md

 # Random
-Grab bag.
-There could be anything in here.
+An old general-purpose repo for some code I wrote in high school.
 ## HexNet
-Probably the reason you're here.
-Used to connect to all Hexagon games.
+Used to connect to all HexNet compatible games.
 Moved from the HexNet repository.
 ### RevolutionsTester
-Code used to test an upcoming card game by changing variables.
+Code used to test a card game.